privacysandbox/protected-auction-services-docs/key_value_service_user_defined_functions.md

 The output is a ***serialized JSON string*** that needs to be parsed.

-The JSON contains a map of requested keys and lookup results for each key.
+The JSON contains an overall status and a map of requested keys and lookup results for each key.

+The top-level status indicates if there was an error with the overall lookup, e.g. a malformed request or an internal error that led to all lookups failing.

+Each key has its own key lookup result, which is either a string value or a status:
-*   If the key lookup is successful, the lookup result will be a string value.
+*   If the key lookup is successful, the individual key lookup result will be a string value.
-*   If an error occurs during the key lookup (e.g. missing key), the lookup result will be a status with a non-zero status code.
+*   If an error occurs during a specific key lookup (e.g. missing key), the individual lookup result will be a status with a non-zero status code.
     The UDF can decide which keys it wants to retry.